The systolic constant of orientable Bieberbach 3-manifolds

 \section{Singular metrics on Bieberbach manifolds}

-All the singular metrics we will use give rise to length spaces, i.e. spaces with a notion of length for simple closed curves.
-In this section we will define these metrics in a general case, the Riemannian polyhedrons.
+All the singular metrics we will use give rise to \emph{length spaces} (cf. \cite{bbi}).
+In this section we will define these metrics in the setting of Riemannian polyhedrons.
 For further details on this notion see \cite{babenko2}.\\ A polyhedron is a topological space endowed with a triangulation, i.e. divided into simplexes glued together by their faces.
-We denote by $\sigma$ an arbitrary simplexe of a polyhedron $P$.\\
+We denote by $\Sigma$ an arbitrary simplexe of a polyhedron $P$.\\

-\begin{defi} A Riemannian metric on a polyhedron $P$ is a family of Riemannian metrics $\{g_\sigma\}_{\sigma \in I}$, where $I$ is in bijection with the set of simplexes of $P$.
+\begin{defi} A Riemannian metric on a polyhedron $P$ is a family of Riemannian metrics $\{g_\Sigma\}_{\Sigma \in I}$, where $I$ is in bijection with the set of simplexes of $P$.
 These metrics should satisfy the following conditions: \begin{enumerate}

-\item Every $g_\sigma$ is a smooth metric in the interior of the simplex $\sigma$.
+\item Every $g_\Sigma$ is a smooth metric in the interior of the simplex $\Sigma$.

-\item The metrics $g_\sigma$ co\"\i ncide on the faces; i.e. for any pair of simplexes $\sigma_1$, $\sigma_2$, we have the equality
+\item The metrics $g_\Sigma$ co\"\i ncide on the faces; i.e. for any pair of simplexes $\Sigma_1$, $\Sigma_2$, we have the equality

 \end{enumerate} \end{defi}